 - 4.1 Pitching Technique: The pitching technique shall be underhand fast-pitch.
 Windmill delivery is strongly encouraged.
-Pitchers may take a step back off the pitching rubber in their wind-up with their non-pivot foot. - 4.2 Inning Limitations: A player may pitch a maximum of two innings in a game.
+Pitchers may take a step back off the pitching rubber in their wind-up with their non-pivot foot. - 4.2 Inning Limitations: A player may pitch a maximum of two innings in a game (except in Majors as noted below).
 Because of the required substitutions and participation, the two innings need not be consecutive, and a player may go to the bench between the innings she pitches.
-One (1) pitch in an inning will constitute 1 full inning. - 4.3 Proper Delivery: There will be no penalty for improper placement of the feet by the pitcher.
+One (1) pitch in an inning will constitute 1 full inning. - In Majors: Pitchers may pitch a maximum of three innings in a game as long as they are not a current travel player in any program.
+If they do currently play travel in any program (NGSA or otherwise), they must obey the two inning limit. - 4.3 Proper Delivery: There will be no penalty for improper placement of the feet by the pitcher.
 The umpire will make one attempt to correct the infraction by instructing the pitcher (and her coach) in the proper technique.
 Pitchers may start with one or two feet on the pitching rubber and may take one step (not two) towards the batter before releasing the ball.
 A step back as part of the delivery is allowed.
-If the pitcher cannot execute the proper technique after the umpires initial attempt to correct her, she will not be allowed to continue pitching. - 4.4 Balls and Strikes: In Ponytail: Balls and strikes will be called by the umpire from behind home plate.
-If Three balls are thrown by the pitcher to a single batter, the opposing coach or designated adult will throw pitches until that batter is able to hit the ball into play, or strike out.
-(During this time, the player-pitcher shall either have both feet in the circle or have one foot in or on the circle to the right or left of the coachpitcher.)
-THERE WILL BE NO BASES ON BALLS.
+If the pitcher cannot execute the proper technique after the umpires initial attempt to correct her, she will not be allowed to continue pitching.

+4.4 Balls and Strikes:

+In Sprites: Balls and strikes will be called by the offensive team's coach from behind home plate.
+If three strikes are thrown by the offensive team's coach to a single batter, the batter will hit off a tee until that batter is able to hit the ball into play.
+(During this time, the player-pitcher shall either have both feet in the circle or have one foot in or on the circle to the right or left of the coach-pitcher.)
+THERE WILL BE NO BASES ON BALLS OR STRIKEOUTS.
 When the adult throws pitches, the objective will be to allow the batter to hit the ball.
-However, a player can be called out on strikes or strike out by swinging and missing on a pitch thrown by an adult.